OpenFn/docs/docs/about-lightning.md

 integrations do break.
 No matter how well designed they are, the fact is that **they connect multiple systems that all change over time**: new API versions get released, data models change, IDs, codes and mappings change, data standards are updated and the processes themselves evolve.
-This is why Lightning includes:
+This is why Lightning will
+include:

 Enhanced testing and debugging: